rust-lang/rust/src/doc/rustc-dev-guide/src/tests/ui.md

 *test-name*`.`*revision*`.`*compare_mode*`.`*extension*

+* *test-name* cannot contain dots.
+This is so that the general form of test output filenames have a predictable form we can pattern match on in order to track stray test output files.
 * *revision* is the [revision](#cfg-revisions) name.
   This is not included when not using revisions.
 * *compare_mode* is the [compare mode](#compare-modes).